Lightweight optimization with local, global, population-based and sequential techniques across mixed search spaces

 | On this page | ▸ | Features · Examples · Concepts · Citation |

 Gradient-Free-Optimizers is a Python library for gradient-free optimization of black-box functions.
-It provides a unified interface to 21 optimization algorithms, from simple hill climbing to Bayesian optimization, all operating on discrete numerical search spaces defined via NumPy arrays.
+It provides a unified interface to 23 optimization algorithms, from simple hill climbing to Bayesian optimization, all operating on mixed search spaces that combine continuous ranges, discrete grids, categorical choices, and SciPy distribution-backed dimensions.

-Designed for hyperparameter tuning, simulation optimization, and any scenario where gradients are unavailable or impractical.
+Designed for hyperparameter tuning, simulation optimization, feature selection, engineering design, and any scenario where gradients are unavailable or impractical.
 The library prioritizes simplicity: define your objective function, specify the search space, and run.
-It serves as the optimization backend for Hyperactive but can also be used standalone.
+All algorithms share one consistent API, so switching from hill climbing to Bayesian optimization is a one-line change.
+SciPy is optional; GFO works with only pandas as a required dependency, making it suitable as an optimization backend or for minimal environments, containers, and embedded systems.

 Installation